-Movie Review: Impractical Jokers: The Movie
+Movie Review: Impractical Jokers: The Movie6th April 2020

 I’m no fan of television, not much of it anyway, but I’ll always have a soft spot for Impractical Jokers, a light-hearted, easy-going piece of comedy that presents us with a more adult and sophisticated version of The Prank Patrol (if that’s even possible).
 A cluster of American television that I feel rather engaged with, Impractical Jokes comes under the umbrella of Man vs. Food, Gordon Ramsay’s Kitchen Nightmares and Jackass.
 Comfortable viewing that isn’t all that taxing.
 A big screen adaptation, Impractical Jokers: The Movie, would, I assume, be a feature length adaptation of their television show antics.

 Sal, Joe, Murr and the other one take themselves on a quasi-fictional story, given three tickets to a party hosted by Paula Abdul.
 With four members and only three tickets, they take a road trip to the party, stopping off from time to time harnessing their various skits and impractical jokes to see who will be the biggest loser.
 The punishment, I assume, is not going to a flash party.
 It’s a similar sort of system I saw in Between Two Ferns: The Movie, a Netflix original that expanded upon a rather enjoyable premise and littered fictional backstories to its leading character, a fictionalised version of Zach Galifianakis.
 Blurring the line of fiction and reality with these sorts of adaptations never really works all that well, and it’s nice to see that Impractical Jokers: The Movie supports this thought.